 In the following you find background information about the geographic and temporal coverage of GEMStat as well as available station types and parameters.

-At the moment, GEMStat contains more than 15 million entries from approximately 13,0000 stations in more than 80 participating countries.
+As of January 2026, GEMStat contains more than 61 million entries (more than doubled over the last year) from over 31,0000 stations in more than 90 participating countries.
 The largest number of the data by far comes from river stations, followed by data from groundwater and lakes.
-The greatest coverage of stations is currently in Latin America and the Caribbean and Europe.
-The highest number of sample values is currently available from Europe, Latin America and North America.
+The largest coverage of stations, as well as sample value coverage, is currently in Europe and Latin America and the Caribbean.

 Temporal coverage

 GEMS/Water was founded as a global network for water quality monitoring in 1978.
-Overall, data is available for the time period from 1906 to 2020, covering a total time frame of 93 years.
+Overall, data is available for the time period from 1906 to 2023, covering a total time frame of 117 years.
 The longest time series are currently available from North America.
+The most recent samplings (2024 and 2025) are currently available from Belgium, Croatia, Iceland, Ireland, Japan, Latvia, Lithuania, the Netherlands, Portugal, the Republic of Korea, the Russian Federation, Slovenia, and Cyprus.

 Parameter coverage